oliver-mcf/biomass_project/README.md

 2. How consistent is predictive performance of extrapolated GEDI AGBD estimates with spatial (site) cross validation?
 3. How consistent is predictive performance of extrapolated GEDI AGBD estimates when validated with in-situ field AGBD estimates across both sites?

-To produce model-ready calibration data, four scripts were run: `gediSeasonality.R`, `extractData.py`, `alignData.py`, and `assessData.py`.
-The `gediSeasonality.R` script was designed to run as a complete script.
+To produce model-ready calibration data, 5 scripts were run: `gediSeasonality.R`, `extractData.py`, `alignData.py`, `filterFeatures.py`, and `assessData.py`.
 The following code segment illustrates the customisation functionality of each python script as to prepare for directly addressing each research question.

-    >>> Rscript gediSeasonality.R
+    .../src/main/ Rscript gediSeasonality.R

+    >>> Monthly aggregated GEDI AGBD estimates for each austral year (2019-2023)
+    >>> Temporal Auto-Correlation Function (ACF) of GEDI AGBD estimates
+    >>> Auto-Regressive (AR) Model of GEDI AGBD estimates

-    >>> python extractData.py --site TKW
+    .../src/main/ python extractData.py --site TKW
                                         --site MGR

+    >>> GEDI AGBD estimates and intersecting predictor variable data in .csv format for each combination of site and year.

-    >>> python alignData.py --geo COVER
+    .../src/main/ python alignData.py --geo COVER
                                       --geo COVER --site TKW
                                       --geo COVER --site MGR

+    >>> GEDI AGBD estimates and intersecting predictor variable data in .csv format for each site and overall, and for geolocation condition applied
+    >>> Linear regression statistics in .csv format for all filtered predictor variables and GEDI AGBD estimates

-    >>> python assessData.py --count --file ".../All_EXTRACT_MERGE.csv"
+    .../src/main/ python assessData.py --count --file ".../All_EXTRACT_MERGE.csv"
                                        --count --file ".../All_EXTRACT_MERGE_COVER.csv"
+                                       --regress --file ".../All_EXTRACT_MERGE.csv"
+                                       --regress --geo COVER --file ".../All_EXTRACT_MERGE_COVER"

+    >>> Count of initial and filtered GEDI AGBD estimates for each site and year
+    >>> Linear regression statistics for GEDI AGBD and predictor variables in .csv format

+    .../src/main/ python filterFeatures.py --filter --coef 0.9
+                                           --filter --coef 0.9 --geo COVER
+                                           --reduce
+                                           --reduce --geo COVER

+    >>> Final .csv files with filtered and reduced GEDI AGBD estimates for both and each site
+    >>> Correlation coefficient matrix for all and geolocation filtered predictor variables in .png format